kchavez05/boulder-co-health/README.md

  - Limitations include: fast to train, but quite slow to create predictions once they are trained
  - May need to switch to a neural network, for the second phase which has a lot of different feature types

- The google scored were broken into two categories, ... and .... based on the distribution of the average google rating below, with 4.
+ The google scored were broken into two categories, ... and .... based on the distribution of the average google rating below, with 4.45 being the driving the two categories.

 ![Distribution Diagram](Images/google_dist.png)